arhamxfarooqui/Strata/README.md

-# AXIOS-GO (Strata 2.0): The Centralized Technical Nexus 🌐
+# Strata: The Centralized Technical Nexus 🌐

-AXIOS-GO is a production-grade, AI-driven platform designed to centralize technical growth.
+Strata is a production-grade, AI-driven platform designed to centralize technical growth.
 It bridges the gap between competitive programming, software engineering, and AI research through a **Decoupled Agentic Architecture**.

 The backend has recently been completely re-architected in Python (FastAPI + Celery) to leverage the rich AI ecosystem, massive asynchronous scalability, and background intelligence.